joachimdalen/azdevops-git-guard/docs/index.md

 # Git Guard

-An extension with tasks to perform variable replacement for environment files
+GitGuard is an extension that contains a various set of tasks that can be used to verify certain git related contitions in pipelines

 Please report any feedback/issue [here](https://github.com/joachimdalen/azdevops-git-guard)